The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 2. Keep the application running and request your first Let’s Encrypt certificate.

 11.4.
-Issue a certificate:
+Issue a certificate

 1. From the application directory, run the issue-certificate command to acquire your first Let’s Encrypt certificate: